 This is what the metal washers look like.Sew your pieces with the right sides together with a 5mm seam allowance.
 Clip the corners and turn inside out.
 Poke the corners out or tease out with a needle.

 Insert your metal washer.
 Add some wadding under the top section only.

 Turn under the raw edges of the opening and hand stitch. i sometimes do a fancy bit of blanket stitch here with some embroidery thread to make a feature of it.

-I also like to make a simple little zip bag to put them all in.
-But thats another post for another day.
+I also like to make a simple mini zip bag in matching fabric to put them all in.
+But that’s another post for another day.